-5. Users shall immediately report any violations or suspected violations of laws or policies as well as any loopholes or potential loopholes in the security of ICT resources to the IT Department.
+5. Users shall immediately report any violations or suspected violations of laws or policies and any loopholes or potential loopholes in the security of ICT resources to the IT Department.

 Account UserIDs and Passwords

-6. Users shall be responsible and accountable for all activities conducted via his/ her account.
+6. Users shall be responsible and accountable for all activities conducted via their accounts.

 7. Users shall not reveal their login user IDs and passwords (to any school system) assigned to them.

 8. Users should change the temporary or issued password at the first log-on.
-They shall change their passwords regularly to prevent break-in and whenever there is any indication of possible system or password compromise.
-They are strongly encouraged to activate the Two-factor authentication (2FA) feature in their email accounts.
+They shall change their passwords regularly to prevent break-ins and whenever there is any indication of possible system or password compromise.
+They are strongly encouraged to activate the Two-Factor Authentication (2FA) feature in their email accounts.

 9. Users shall not use the user account for any illegal activities.
-These include making unauthorised attempts to gain access to any account not belonging to him/ her, hacking into computer systems, spreading computer viruses or sending undesirable materials.
+These include making unauthorised attempts to access any account not belonging to them, hacking into computer systems, spreading computer viruses or sending undesirable materials.

 Computer System and Electronic Storage Media

 10. Users shall protect their systems before connecting to SST’s network.

-(i) An up-to-date anti-virus software installed and activated;
+(i) An up-to-date anti-virus software is installed and activated;